JShollaj/AWS-Machine-Learning/AWS Power Hour.md

     - Version control to track your code or other model artifacts (can rollback to previous state).

-- Use Sagemaker provided templates for:
+- Use Sagemaker provided templates as starting point for:

   - Processing data, extracting features, train and test models, registering the models in the SageMaker model registry, and deploying the models for inference.

   - We can modify the templates through config_files.

   - Other pre-configurations include: image building, model monitoring etc.

+  - Can see DAGS for flow of ML.